 Falls man sentenced to at least 45 years in prison on murder and weapons charges

 Sep.
-5—LOCKPORT — A Falls man will spend at least the next 45 years of his life behind bars for the slaying of a popular North End barber
+5—A Niagara Falls man will spend at least the next 45 years of his life behind bars for the slaying of a popular North End barber

 Niagara County Court Judge Caroline Wojtaszek sentenced Antonio "Yayo" Carr to a prison term of 45 years to life for his conviction on murder and weapons charges in the killing of Tracy Greene in Oct.
 2021.
 Wojtaszek ordered Carr to serve 25 years to life on a charge of second-degree murder and then directed that he serve consecutive 10-year terms for two separate weapons possession counts.